 \section{Baseline Implementation}

-RAMP includes a baseline method which aims to lower the barrier to entry for new adopters and can serve as a foundation for new methods to build upon.
-The baseline takes a traditional approach to solve the easy class of assemblies with the integration of a task planner, conditioned on a goal assembly specified in XML, and hand-engineered skills to execute the derived plan.
-Details about the baseline are discussed in the following sections along with the performance of the baseline.
+RAMP includes a baseline method that aims to lower the barrier to entry for new adopters and can serve as a foundation for new methods.
+The baseline pursues a classical approach to solve the easy class of assemblies with the integration of a task planner, conditioned on a goal assembly specified in XML, and hand-engineered skills to execute the derived plan.
+The baseline's components and performance are discussed below.